Best USB WiFi Adapters for PC and Laptop

 When a WiFi signal packet collides with another packet it must be resent which slows the network down.

-If you need a signal from a distance and live outside a city with few if any neighbors a 2.4GHz dongle is likely your best option.
+If you need a signal from a distance and live outside a city with few if any neighbors a 2.4GHz dongle is likely still your best option.

 802.11 WiFi Protocols